cristiandaniele/ftp-statemodel-learner/README.md

 # ftp-statemodel-learner

-Modification on LearnLib to infer every FTP state model via **Active Learning**.
+LearnLib harness to infer every FTP state model via **Active Learning**.

 ## Setting the configuration file
 Before running the learner, you need to edit the *config.properties*.
 Here you find a typical setup: